Deducteam/isabelle_dedukti/README.md

       - Download Isabelle2021 from the official website (or mirror) https://isabelle.in.tum.de/website-Isabelle2021

-      - Unpack and run the main Isabelle2021 application at least once, to ensure that everything works (e.g. see Documentation / Examples in Isabelle/jEdit).
+      - Unpack and run `Isabelle2021/bin/isabelle jedit` at least once, to ensure that everything works (e.g. see Documentation panel with Examples).

-      - The command-line executable `isabelle` is used below without further qualification, but it is located in `Isabelle2021/bin/isabelle` and can be used like this:
+      - The command-line executable `isabelle` is subsequently used without further qualification, in practice it works like this:

           + explicit executable path (relative or absolute) on the command-line